Systemic Lupus Erythematosus

 Your Renue Journey does not end after your last day of SCT.
 We follow up with you to assert your progress, since the treatment for Lupus with Stem Cells consists of four phases:

-Pre-treatment: Clinical evaluation, lab test results, and other diagnostic procedures.
+1. Pre-treatment: Clinical evaluation, lab test results, and other diagnostic procedures.
 You will take our Renue Epigenetic Test powered by TruDiagnostics that will assert your biological age and other important health markers.
 Your TruDiagnostics test is part of the Renue Difference.
 It provides your doctor with critical information about your health and your true age (biological vs. chronological).

-After the epigenetic test and we have received all your medical records, your Patient Advisor will assist you in planning your travel to Puerto Vallarta.Treatment day: The treatment starts with taking a specific amount of blood through apheresis.
+2. Treatment day: The treatment starts with taking a specific amount of blood through apheresis.
 After taking the Stem Cells, the rest of the blood is returned to the donor.

-30, 60 & 90 days after the treatment: To check for flare-up frequency, improvements, and other symptoms
+3. 30, 60 & 90 days after the treatment: To check for flare-up frequency, improvements, and other symptoms

-Six months after treatment: Lab tests, flare-up frequency, clinical evaluation, and disease prognosis
+4. Six months after treatment: Lab tests, flare-up frequency, clinical evaluation, and disease prognosis

-Experience Renue in Puerto Vallarta
+Experience The Renue Difference in Puerto Vallarta

 Arrival Day

-Upon arrival in Puerto Vallarta, a Renue representative will meet you at the airport in one of our Mercedes vans to transport you to the hotel.
+Upon arrival in Puerto Vallarta, a Renue representative will meet you at the airport in one of our Mercedes Vans to transport you to the hotel.

 Our representative will quickly review your schedule for the coming days for your peace of mind.
 Renue makes it worry-free, so don't worry!